An Arizona official has a plan to speed up election results. Not everyone is on board

 A plan coming "from a place of facts"

-There's currently no bill before the Arizona Legislature to accomplish Richer's proposal.
+There's a new bill before the Arizona Legislature to accomplish Richer's proposal.
 The Arizona Association of Counties, which in part represents county election officials, has taken no official position on Richer's idea.

 At this point, Richer says he's just trying to start a conversation.